Scaling can refer to a few things.

 ostoy-fe-deployment.yaml) we stated that we only want one pod for our microservice to start with.
 This means that the Kubernetes Replication Controller will always strive to keep one pod alive.
-We can also define autoscaling based on load to expand past what we defined if needed which we will do in a later section of this lab.
+We can also define pod autoscaling using the Horizontal Pod Autoscaler(HPA) based on load to expand past what we defined if needed which we will do in a later section of this lab.

 If we look at the tile on the left we should see one box randomly changing colors.
 This box displays the randomly generated color sent to the frontend by our microservice along with the pod name that sent it.
 Since we see only one box that means there is only one microservice pod.
 We will now scale up our microservice pods and will see the number of boxes change.